linode/docs/ci/README.md

     `hugo server`

-Run the test environment.
+Run the test environment from the root directory.
 Python 3 is required.

     `python -m pytest`